mondele/btt-writer-docs/docs/desktop.rst

 4. Tap **Continue** to acknowledge the privacy notice.

-Using an existing Door43 account
+Using an existing server account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are connected to the internet want to use an existing Door43 account, you can click **Login with Door43 account**.
-Enter your Door43 credentials to log in.
+If you are connected to the internet want to use an existing server account, you can click **Login to your Server account**.
+Enter your server credentials to log in.

-Creating a new Door43 account
+Creating a new server account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not have a Door43 account, but you wish to be able to use an Internet connection to upload your work to Door43, you can create a Door43 account:
+If you do not have a server account, but you wish to be able to use an Internet connection to upload your work to the server, you can create a new server account:

-1. Click **Create new Door43 Account** to create a new Door43 user account.
-The Door43 Account Creation window opens.
+1. Click **Create a Server Account** to create a new server user account.
+The Server Account Creation window opens.
 (This requires an Internet connection.)

 2. Click the **Your Name or Pseudonym** field and type your name or pseudonym into the field.
 This is the display name -- the name that will be listed as a contributor to any project files on this device.
 (Because names are publicly available, you may prefer to use a pseudonym.
 Make up any pseudonym of your choice.)